AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-26-least-squares-method-explained-part-1-mastering-least-squares-theory.md

 The truth is that **there is no unique solution to this system of equations**.
 We can verify this visually by plotting our equations, which are really just lines in 2D (you can think of $$x_2$$ as our "$$y$$" and $$x_1$$ as our "$$x$$," or vice versa):

-{% include posts/picture.html img="overdetermined-system" extension="png" alt="The plot of the four equations above." shadow=false %}
+{% include posts/picture.html img="overdetermined-system" ext="JPG" alt="The plot of the four equations above." shadow=false %}

 Clearly, there is no single point at which all of the lines intersect, meaning there's no solution that satisfies all four equations simultaneously.
 What we found is the red dot, $$(1, 1)$$.
 As we saw earlier, there are three equations for which this is a solution (blue, purple, and red in the graph above).